boazbk/tcs/lec_00_1_math_background.md

 * To save on "cognitive load" we will often use round constants such as $10,100,1000$ in the statements of both theorems and problem set questions.
 When you see such a "round" constant, you can typically assume that it has no special significance and was just chosen arbitrarily.
 For example, if you see a theorem of the form "Algorithm $A$ takes at most $1000\cdot n^2$ steps to compute function $F$ on inputs of length $n$" then probably the number $1000$ is an abitrary sufficiently large constant, and one could prove the same theorem with a bound of the form $c \cdot n^2$ for a constant $c$ that is smaller than $1000$.
 Similarly, if a problem-set question asks you to prove that some quantity is at least $n/100$, it is quite possible that in truth the quantity is at least $n/d$ for some constant $d$ that is smaller than $100$.

-### Conventions {#conventionsec }
+### Variable name conventions {#conventionsec }

 Like programming, mathematics is full of _variables_.
 Whenever you see a variable, it is always important to keep track of what is its _type_ (e.g., whether the variable is a number, a string, a function, a graph, etc.).
 To make this easier, we try to stick to certain conventions and consistently use certain identifiers for variables of the same type.
 Some of these conventions are listed in [notationtable](){.ref} below.
 These conventions are not immutable laws and we might occasionally deviate from them.